UphillD/2020-InA-Project/docs/README.md

 Used [Highcharts](https://www.highcharts.com/) for the charts.

+*A Java servlet was used for calling the javascript functions.*

 *Everything is written in pure JavaScript, no jQuery.*

-*The project was run and tested on an Apache server.*
+*The project was run and tested on an Apache Tomcat server.*

 [⇯ Back to Top](#covid-02-project)